JThomas404/SQL-Maintenance-Plan-Project/investigation.md

 ## Conclusion

 The issue was caused by a combination of disk space limitations and the configuration of the maintenance plan.
-By adjusting the order of operations and freeing up disk space, the plan was able to run successfully.
+By freeing up disk space, the plan was able to run successfully.
 Going forward, I recommend implementing a more robust storage solution with backups on a separate disk or off-site to prevent similar issues.

 For more information on the solutions implemented, see the [solutions.md](solution.md).